mech/Notes/CSS/layout/flexbox.md

 Flexbox will override floats, table-cell and inline-block.
 It will not override absolute positioning.

+## MISTAKES

+* In EVA, `main-container` has `flex-direction: row` which is very limiting.
+What happen if for the next screen you need to style it in column?

 ## calc() and flexbox

 `calc()` and flexbox make for an awesome combo!